 8. They Will Not Give Genuine Opinions

 Sharing opinions by speaking one’s mind is a part of healthy love.
-When love turns into an obsession, they hide their true feelings and only say things that make their partner happy.
-Sugarcoating becomes natural for them.
+When love turns into a mania, people tend to hide their true feelings and only say things that make their partner happy.
+Sugar coating becomes natural for them.
 As a result, they become unreal rather than honest.

 9. They Will Abuse You